Visit the Park

 Discover all the different varieties of trees present along the Headwaters Park Trail.

-Quest is an adventure, a journey led by clues to a final destination.
-Use the clues to find your way through the Park, each step leading you closer to the goal.
-The clues will also tell you more about the Park, why things are the way they are and what amazing and tragic things have happened here in the past.
-Be sure to look for the Quest box at the end of the journey — stamp your Quest clues and also sign the log book!
+Questing is an adventure, a journey led by clues to a final destination.
+Use the 8 QR code clues to find your way through the Park, each step leading you closer to the goal.
+The QR codes can be read by an app on your phone.
+Scan each code with your phone to open photos, videos, and more information about destructive Mill Creek Flood of 1915.
+Be sure to look for the Quest box at the end of the journey by the bridge and sign the log!